eupnea-project/eupnea-project.github.io/docs/extra/troubleshooting.md

 ## Depthboot Wont Boot From Internel

-## Depthboot Wont Boot Right After Installing to Internel
 If it wont boot after installing to internel, try reinstalling again.
-If it doesnt work, try a different Depthboot Image.
+Try Using a Different Depthboot Image.

-## Depthboot Wont Boot In General

 If it wont boot after an eupnea update, try to attempt to use the backup kernel.